Responsibilities for Accessibility

 Who makes sure learning environments are accessible?

-The responsibility to ensure accessibility is distributed campus-wide which means that:
+The responsibility to ensure accessibility is campus-wide, which means that:

 Note that many students encounter barriers due to learning preferences, language of origin issues, or difficulties due to competing life demands, and none of these students are eligible to request adjustments through the accommodation process.
 It is for this reason that designing learning opportunites with a universal design approach tends to be far more effective in ensuring accessibility.